kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 ```

 An appropriate error message will be displayed if there is something wrong with the input.
 This occurs when :
-* The specified coordinates are too small or too large for the ship
+* The specified coordinates are too small or too large for the shi
+* The specified coordinates do not fit on a line (either horizontally or vertically)
 * The coordinates are invalid (eg. letters > J or numbers outside the 1 to 10 range)
 * The ships are touching each other (only touching diagonally is legal).
 * The ships are crossing (i.e the coordinates of the placement overlap with the position of a pre-existing ship)